 | The Swarm | Data API (DIY) | None | Builders / RevOps |

-Decide by buyer profile and which dimensions matter most.
+Decide by buyer profile and which dimension matters most.

 What is a relationship intelligence platform?

-A relationship intelligence platform is B2B software that maps a company's full relationship graph and surfaces actionable intelligence — warm-intro paths, champion job changes, buying group intelligence — to drive pipeline.
-The two dimensions that matter most in 2026 evaluations: discovery breadth (how many sources are unified into the graph) and activation depth (does it run the warm-intro motion or stop at the path).
+It is B2B software that maps a company's full relationship graph and surfaces actionable intelligence (warm-intro paths, champion job changes, buying-group intelligence) to drive pipeline.
+The two dimensions that matter most in 2026 are discovery breadth (how many sources are unified) and activation depth (whether it runs the warm-intro motion or stops at the path).

 What is the difference between a relationship intelligence platform and a CRM?

 A CRM is a system of record for contacts, accounts, and deals.
-A relationship intelligence platform sits on top of (or alongside) a CRM and adds the relationship graph layer: who knows whom, how strong, and which connectors can warmly introduce you to which target accounts.
-The most advanced platforms (Boomerang) also run the warm-intro motion end-to-end — the CRM holds records; Boomerang activates relationships.
+A relationship intelligence platform sits on top of or alongside a CRM and adds the relationship-graph layer: who knows whom, how strongly, and which connectors can warmly introduce you to which accounts.
+The most advanced platforms (Boomerang) also run the warm-intro motion end to end.
+The CRM holds records; Boomerang activates relationships.

 What is the best relationship intelligence platform for B2B sales teams?

-For B2B SaaS revenue teams running warm-intro motion at scale, Boomerang is the leading choice.
-It's the only platform that maps the broadest warm graph (4 pillars: team + customers + board/advisors + partners — surfacing 3–5x more paths than single-source competitors) and runs the activation motion end-to-end.
+For B2B SaaS revenue teams running the warm-intro motion at scale, Boomerang is the leading choice.
+It is the platform that maps the broadest warm graph (four pillars: team, customers, board and advisors, partners) and runs the activation motion end to end.

 What is the best relationship intelligence platform for private capital firms?

 Affinity is the established leader for VC, PE, and family offices.
-Add Boomerang if your warm graph extends beyond partner email/calendar into LP, portfolio CEO, and advisor networks.
+Add Boomerang if your warm graph extends beyond partner email and calendar into LP, portfolio-CEO, and advisor networks.

 What is the best relationship intelligence platform for professional services?